Officer Pantaleo fired for 2014 Eric Garner death

 The footage showed Garner, who was 43 at the time, crying out, "I can't breathe," at least 11 times before he fell unconscious.
 The medical examiner's office said a chokehold contributed to Garner's death.

-Questions about the handling of the case have dogged Democratic Mayor Bill de Blasio during his long-shot run for president, with some protesters at the recent debate in Detroit chanting, “Fire Pantaleo.”
+Questions about the handling of the case have dogged de Blasio during his longshot run for president, with some protesters at the recent debate in Detroit chanting, "Fire Pantaleo."

 Copyright 2019 Associated Press.
 All rights reserved.